 Proposers should always be aware of possible limitations in the physical models and methods they are using for observation planning purposes.
 For example, older XSPEC versions might not include ISM absorption edges or spectral models at the high resolutions appropriate for Chandra grating observations.
-Available optically thin, collision-dominated plasma radiative loss models are also untested in detail at the line-by-line level, especially in the relatively unexplored spectral region 25-75 Å (0.5-0.17 keV).
-Some limitations in MARX modeling of LETG+HRC-S spectra are detailed below.
+Available optically thin, collision-dominated plasma radiative loss models have also generally only been tested in any detail for strong lines of abundant elements.
+Some prominent transitions in Fe ions with n=2 ("L-shell") and n=3 ("M-shell") ground states are not yet well-represented by some models.
+The spectral region 25-75 Å (0.5-0.17 keV) still remains largely unexplored, and both total radiative loss and predicted strengths of lines in this region are more uncertain than at shorter wavelengths.

+Some additional technical limitations in MARX modeling of LETG+HRC-S spectra are detailed below.